PREVIEW | WRX | RD4 | SILVERSTONE – GBR 201923/05/2019

 There will also be local support for Xite Racing’s Oliver Bennett.
 The Bristolian recorded his first qualifying win of 2019 in Spa-Francorchamps and is finding improvement in the Mini Cooper – free of the front suspension gremlins of the opening rounds.

-British Rallycross Champion and sometime James Bond film franchise stuntman Mark Higgins pilots a Peugeot 208 in his second successive home appearance as a wild card.
+British Rallycross Champion and sometimes James Bond film franchise stuntman Mark Higgins pilots a Peugeot 208 in his second successive home appearance as a wild card.

 Niclas Gronholm, who sat out the Belgian round with illness will again miss the British round.
 He will be replaced, pending stewards approval, by Joni Wiman in the second of the GRX Taneco Hyundai’s alongside Timerzyanov.
 Wiman, who stood in for his fellow Finn at Spa-Francorchamps, finished third in the final after a great recovery drive in only his second World RX outing.